Tom the Dancing Bug: Publication history

 As Bolling recounted in an interview:

 The strip appears in mainstream and alternative weekly newspapers, as well as on the Boing Boing website.
 At its peak, it was syndicated in print in over 100 newspapers.
 It ran on Salon.com from 1995 until March 18, 2010.

 In 2012, Bolling launched a subscription service, the Inner Hive, which he credits with keeping the comic going amid declines in print newspapers.

 After the September 11 attacks in 2001, and especially with the election of Donald Trump as president in 2016, Tom the Dancing Bugs focus became more overtly political.
-When accepting the Clifford K. & James T. Berryman Award for Editorial Cartoons on May 4, 2022, Bolling said, "When it started, it was just about apolitical.
+When accepting the Clifford K. and James T. Berryman Award for Editorial Cartoons on May 4, 2022, Bolling said, "When it started, it was just about apolitical.
 It was usually about a prehistoric ape-man, or an idiotic time traveler, or something even sillier.
 The comic strip got more political, more often, as it went along, certainly taking a turn after 9/11.
 But it was at the rise of Trump in 2016 that I just about handed the comic strip to what I saw as the most important political phenomenon of my lifetime."